Jane Foster (Marvel Cinematic Universe): Contact with the Aether and relationship with Thor

 In London, Foster and Lewis travel to an abandoned factory where portals to another dimension have appeared, disrupting the laws of physics around them.
 Separating from the group, Foster is teleported to another world, where, beyond Heimdall's near all-seeing vision, she absorbs the Aether.
 Heimdall alerts Thor, leading him to Earth.
 When Thor finds Foster, she inadvertently releases an unearthly force, and Thor returns with her to Asgard.
 Odin, recognizing the Aether, warns that the Aether will not only kill Foster but that its return heralds a catastrophic prophecy.
 Dark elf Malekith, awakened by the Aether's release, attacks Asgard.
 During the battle, Malekith and Algrim search for Foster, sensing that she contains the Aether.
 Thor's mother Frigga is fatally stabbed protecting Foster, and Malekith and Algrim are forced to flee without Foster.
 Despite Odin's orders not to leave Asgard, Thor reluctantly enlists the help of Loki, who knows of a secret portal to Svartalfheim, where they will use Foster to lure and confront Malekith, away from Asgard.
 In return, Thor promises Loki vengeance on Malekith for killing their mother.
 With Volstagg and Sif stalling Asgardian soldiers and Fandral assisting their escape, Thor, Loki, and Foster head to Svartalfheim.
 There, Loki tricks Malekith into drawing the Aether out of Foster, but Thor's attempt to destroy the exposed substance fails.
 Thor and Foster discover another portal in a nearby cave and reunite in London with Lewis and Foster's mentor Dr. Erik Selvig—who was briefly institutionalized due to the mental trauma he suffered during Loki's attack on Earth.
 They learn that Malekith plans to restore the Dark Elves to dominance by unleashing the Aether at the center of the Convergence in Greenwich.
 After Thor battles and defeats Malekith, Foster and Thor reunite on Earth.

 They then return to New Mexico and establish a relationship there.
 However over time, Thor continues to work with the Avengers and Foster becomes busy with her studies.
 Eventually, in 2015, Foster breaks up with Thor.

-In 2018, she disintegrates, however, five years later, is restored to life.
+In 2018 she disintegrates, but five years later is restored to life.